2018 Dervish protests

-The 2018 Dervish protests, which occurred in February and March 2018 in Tehran, led to clashes between security forces, and Dervishes, an Iranian Sufi group (Gonabadi Dervishes), protesting against the government, resulting in the bloody repression of protestors.
+The 2018 Dervish protests were a series of protests against the Iranian government by the Ni'matullāhī (or Gonabandi) Sufi Order, occurring between February and March 2018 in Tehran.
+These protests led to clashes between security forces and the dervishes, resulting in the bloody repression of protestors.
 Tensions between Police, the IRGC, and the Basij with a number of Gonabadi Dervishes eventually led to the deaths of six people, the execution of Dervishes, and the arrest of hundreds of wounded Dervishes on March.

 The United States called the repression of the Dervishes the largest repression of religious minorities in the Islamic Republic, while the Ministry of Interior of Iran called the protests a plot to expand its scope to the national level by creating regional unrest.

 Background

-The Gonabadi Dervishes are Sufi Muslims; the Iranian government considers them a threat.
+The Ni'matullāhī, or Gonabandi, are a Sufi order; the Iranian government considers them a threat.
 Conversion to Sufism is frowned upon by the Shi'a religious establishment.